 - Research your accommodations: A hostel, hotel, vacation rental, villa, or resort.
 Look at multiple reviews and ratings to determine what will suit you best—the same with rated excursions.

 Pack the Essentials

 Almost my entire trip, I complained about how my first aid kit was a waste of space until I fell off a motorbike on day 18 of my solo journey.
 It was not a pretty sight, but luckily I had my first aid kit to treat myself until reaching the local doctor’s office the next day.
 Try not to overpack if you can.
-Be sure to pack medicine and vitamins, personal hygiene essentials, a first aid kit, a portable charger, a safety alarm, a water bottle, and a door stopper or lock.
+Be sure to pack medicine and vitamins, personal hygiene essentials, a first aid kit, a portable charger, a safety alarm, a reusable water bottle, and a door stopper or lock.
 Check out the portable door lock.

 Traveling solo is a great experience!
 You have the time to do whatever you want.
 You are also responsible for yourself; there is no one else to hold accountable.
 So arrive at the airport early, especially if it is your first trip or you have airport phobia.
 Arriving hours before departure allows you to go through the airport with less stress.
 Schedule your flight to arrive during the day.
-The goal is to feel safe, to become familiar with the place, and to ask for help if needed.
+The goal is to feel safe, to become familiar with the location, and to ask for help if needed.
 Tip- have transportation services scheduled from the airport to your accommodation, especially if you arrive at night.

 Be a traveler, not a tourist.
 Enjoy your freedom!
 Have a travel itinerary but leave room for spontaneous exploring.
-Remember to notify loved ones and the hotel ( if you feel comfortable) about your whereabouts.
+Remember to notify loved ones (and the hotel if you feel comfortable) about your whereabouts.
 Talk and move with confidence.
-You’ve done your research and prepared for this, so breathe, you got this!
+You’ve done your research and prepared for this, so breathe.
+You got this!